Welcome home: Councilman's border march reaches Calexico

 Tomorrow

 Some clouds in the morning will give way to mainly sunny skies for the afternoon.
-High 109F.
-Winds SE at 5 to 10 mph.
+High around 110F.
+Winds ESE at 5 to 10 mph.

 Featured